 - Feminist, Gender & Women's Studies

-Over the first decade of the program thematic concentrations have evolved at each institution as a result of established faculty research profiles and supervisory strengths.
+Over the decades of the program thematic concentrations have evolved as a result of established faculty research profiles and supervisory strengths.
 For details of these see the comprehensives page.
-Each of these concentrations is readily encompassed under one or more of the core fields and is supported by faculty resources at both institutions.
-Doctoral student research projects at each institution are, however, not limited to these themes but rather cover an enormous breadth of subject matter and approaches within the field of Canadian Studies.
-The program, drawing upon the faculty of the two academic units and universities, encompasses course requirements, comprehensive examinations, and a dissertation.
+Doctoral student research projects are not limited to these themes but rather cover an enormous breadth of subject matter and approaches within the field of Canadian Studies.
+The program, drawing upon faculty from across the university, encompasses course requirements, comprehensive examinations, and a dissertation.

 The Ph.D. program in Canadian Studies normally will be undertaken on a full-time basis.
 However, in cases of exceptional merit, the Frost Centre will accept a few candidates for the degree on a part-time basis.